 However, Brown argued if you’re not involved you can’t make a change.

 Since African Americans gained the right to vote, there have been efforts to suppress or deny the Black vote.
 Brown said people who have been historically disenfranchised become disengaged.
-She said that means the people most effected by certain policies are not part of the decision making process.
+She said that means the people most affected by certain policies are not part of the decision making process.

 Brown sees candidates’ campaign promises go unfulfilled because the gridlock in government.
 She advocates for communities of color to engage in the election process, then continue to demand their officials fulfill their promises.
 She said if you’re not involved then you can’t make a change.